-Online Application Form: begin the application process by clicking on the “Apply Now” button at the top of this page.
+Online Application Form: Click here to begin the application process.
 It is recommended that you bookmark this web page.

-- • To complete an unfinished application simply return to your bookmarked page, log in with your email and password, and click on link #3 “Complete an Application.”
+- • To complete an unfinished application simply return to your bookmarked page, log in with your email and password, and continue filling out remaining sections

-- • Submit the application when complete, using the submit button at the bottom of the application.
+- • Please note that letters of reccomendation and supplemental items must be received PRIOR to submitting the application.
+Submit the application when complete, using the submit button at the left-hand side of the application.
 If you have missed any required fields, you will receive an error message.
 Click on the item(s) listed within parentheses and you will be taken directly to the missed field.
 Once all required fields have been completed, click on the submit button.

 The Budget Form: Allocate funds (up to $25,000 maximum) for the 12-month grant period (e.g., necessary living expenses, research-related expenses, and other relevant costs).
 Include the amount of dissertation funding requested from your institution, if applicable.
 This form is part of the online application.

-To upload your supplemental materials, click on “My Account” and scroll down to “Submit Supplemental Items.”
+To upload your supplemental materials, click on “supplemental items” on the left-hand side of the application.
 Make sure to upload your supplemental materials as a single PDF file in the order listed below.
-Label the PDF as follows: “LastNameFirstName_DISSERTATION_SUPPLEMENTAL” with no spaces.
+Label the PDF as follows: “LastNameFirstName_CEF_Supplemental” with no spaces.

 1. Curriculum Vitae: When submitting a C.V., it is best to be precise in describing the state of yet-to-be published work.
 The term “forthcoming” may have a variety of meanings.
 It is most helpful, therefore, to state specifically the status of your research.
 Below are some useful terms for use on a C.V.:

 In progress (still being written, not yet submitted for publication)